 “We Don’t Serve the Food of Cowards” is the motto of this eclectic small bistro.
-In 2012, the chef-owner, Kerry Altiero was crowned 2012 Maine Lobster Chef of the year.
-He will offer lobster specials in season and his lobser mac ‘n cheese is a favorite.
+Chef-owner, Kerry Altiero was crowned 2012 Maine Lobster Chef of the year and 2013 Farm-to-Table winner at Harvest on the Harbor.
+He offers lobster specials in season and his lobster mac ‘n cheese is a favorite.
 The 7-page menu is filled with appetizers and entrees that range from Italian, Thai, Mexican, Armenian, and the all American burger, dogs and pizza all cooked in the wood fired brick oven!
 We recommend “grazing” on assorted appetizers so you don’t limit your choice to one item.
 Don’t miss the “Elvis” bathroom!
 Open year round, seven days a week for dinner.
 Advanced Reservations required.
 207-594-2034

 Rustica Cucina Italiana

 This casual Italian restaurant touts itself as “Rockland’s Premiere Downtown Italian Restaurant”.
 Its menu offers pizza, panini, pasta, fabulous mussels, sandwiches and lip smacking desserts.
 It is a very comfortable atmosphere and serves good food at a very reasonable price.
 Open year round for dinner, Tuesday through Saturday (winter) and Monday through Saturday (summer).
 No reservations.
 207-594-0015